-- Attend Senior Management/Leadership Team, full Governing Body and appropriate Governors' sub-committee meetings relating to Health, Safety and Wellbeing - Negotiate and influence strategic decision making within the school's Senior Management/Leadership Team relating to Health, Safety and Wellbeing - In the absence of the Co-Headteacher, take delegated responsibility for Health and Safety related decisions - Monitor the relevant legal, regulatory, ethical and social requirements and the effect they have on your school and staff - Ensure people have a clear understanding of the policies and procedures and the importance of putting them into practice - Monitor the way policies and procedures are actioned and provide support where necessary - Together with the Co-Headteacher, ensure the supervision of relevant planning and construction processes is undertaken in line with contractual obligations - Ensure the safe maintenance and security operation of all school premises - Manage the maintenance of the school site including the purchase and repair of all furniture and fittings - Ensure the continuing availability of utilities, site services and equipment - Follow sound practices in estate management and grounds maintenance - Monitor, assess and review contractual obligations for outsourced school services - Ensure a safe environment for the stakeholders of the school to provide a secure environment in which due learning processes can be provided - Ensure ancillary services e.g., catering, cleaning, etc., are monitored and managed effectively - Seek professional advice on insurance and advise the SLT on appropriate insurances for the school and implement and manage such schemes accordingly.. - Plan, instigate and maintain records of fire practices and alarm tests. - Ensure the school's written health & safety policy statement is clearly communicated and available to all stakeholders - Ensure the health & safety policy is implemented at all times, put into practice and is subject to review and assessment at regular intervals or as situations change - Enable regular consultation with stakeholders on health and safety issues - Ensure systems are in place to enable the identification of hazards and risk Assessments - Ensure systems are in place for effective monitoring, measuring and reporting of health and safety issues to the Senior Team, and Governors Executive - Ensure the maximum level of security consistent with the ethos of the school
+- Attend Senior Management/Leadership Team, full Governing Body and appropriate Governors' sub-committee meetings relating to Health, Safety and Wellbeing - Negotiate and influence strategic decision making within the school's Senior Management/Leadership Team relating to Health, Safety and Wellbeing - In the absence of the Headteacher, take delegated responsibility for Health and Safety related decisions - Ensure people have a clear understanding of the policies and procedures and the importance of putting them into practice - Monitor the way policies and procedures are actioned and provide support where necessary - Ensure the continuing availability of utilities, site services and equipment - Follow sound practices in estate management and grounds maintenance - Monitor, assess and review contractual obligations for outsourced school services - Ensure a safe environment for the stakeholders of the school to provide a secure environment in which due learning processes can be provided - Ensure ancillary services e.g., catering, cleaning, etc., are monitored and managed effectively - Seek professional advice on insurance and advise the SMT on appropriate insurances for the school and implement and manage such schemes accordingly. - Plan, instigate and maintain records of fire practices and alarm tests. - Ensure the school's written health & safety policy statement is clearly communicated and available to all stakeholders - Ensure the health & safety policy is always implemented, put into practice and is subject to review and assessment at regular intervals or as situations change - Enable regular consultation with stakeholders on health and safety issues - Ensure systems are in place to enable the identification of hazards and risk Assessments - Ensure systems are in place for effective monitoring, measuring and reporting of health and safety issues to the Senior Team, and Governors Executive - Ensure the maximum level of security consistent with the ethos of the school - Monitor the fuel used in the school buildings. - Ensure that all energy bills are correct in accordance with the readings kept at the school. - Ensure that accidents at work and defects of equipment and machinery are reported to the appropriate sources.